webpack/webpack.js.org/src/content/guides/asset-modules.md

 + block.style.background = `url(${metroMap}); // url(data:image/svg+xml;base64,PHN2ZyB4bWxucz0iaHR0cDo...vc3ZnPgo=)
 ```

-All `svg` files will be injected into the bundles as data-url.
-Just like with `url-loader`
+All `.svg` files will be injected into the bundles as data URI.

-### Custom data-url generator
+### Custom data URI generator

-By default, data-url is a file content encoded with base64.
+By default, data URI emitted by webpack represents file contents encoded by using Base64 algorithm.

 If you want to use a custom encoding algorithm, you may specify a custom function to encode a file content: